 - Medical payments insurance of at least $5,000.

-You should consider carefully your choice to purchase medical payments insurance if you already have health insurance.
-Your medical payments insurance may not be necessary if you have health insurance.
-You should discuss this carefully with your insurance agent or insurance company prior to making this decision.
+You should consider carefully your choice to purchase medical payments insurance if you already have health insurance as your medical payments insurance may not be necessary if you have health insurance.
+You should discuss this with your insurance agent or insurance company prior to making this decision.

 You have the right to select certain insurance policy periods.

 The majority of automobile insurance companies offer policies for one-year periods.
 Some insurance companies also offer policies for six-month periods or for periods up to two years.
 You can take advantage of these options if they are offered to you.
 However, every insurance company that agrees to offer you a policy must provide a policy with a one-year term if you ask for it.
 When you compare premium quotes from different companies, be sure to compare policy periods that are identical.

 You have the right to have coverage under your automobile insurance policy regardless of who is driving your car provided you gave your consent to the driver.

 In most cases, your policy covers any accident involving your car even when it is driven by someone else with your permission.
 Your policy will not cover bodily injuries or property damage resulting from an accident when someone drives your car without your consent.
 If your car is stolen, comprehensive coverage will pay to repair any damage to your car if recovered, or its actual cash value at the time it was stolen.